akushnikov/nma/docs/features/qol.md

 ---

+## Spain question

+In our humble opinion Spain rework (focuses, new civil war mechanics, etc) was a good idea with bad implementation, so we’ve rollbacked those changes back to 1.8.
+In other words - good old Spain with a generic focus tree and generic civil war mechanic.

+---

 ## General Improvements

 We think that having any graphical mod is a matter of personal preference so we didn’t integrate any, instead we made a lot of QoL improvements!